Silent Hill 2: Influences and design

-For the game's artistic style, the team drew on a variety of influences: the work of film directors David Cronenberg, David Fincher, David Lynch (Note: Ito specifically cited Lost Highway (1997) as an inspiration, which at one time led the team to consider multiple protagonists for the game.) and Alfred Hitchcock, along with films similar to the 1990 psychological thriller/horror film Jacob's Ladder, and painters such as Francis Bacon, Rembrandt and Andrew Wyeth.
+For the game's artistic style, the team drew on a variety of influences: the work of film directors David Cronenberg, David Fincher, David Lynch (Note: Ito specifically cited Lost Highway (1997) as an inspiration, which at one time led the team to consider multiple protagonists for the game.) and Alfred Hitchcock, along with the 1990 psychological thriller/horror film Jacob's Ladder, and other similar films, as well as painters such as Francis Bacon, Rembrandt and Andrew Wyeth.
 Early in the project, they studied the 1996 video game Tomb Raiders creation of 3D environments.
 Other influences on the game included Madonna's 1999 music video for "Nothing Really Matters", the 1992 survival horror video game Alone in the Dark, the first Silent Hill game, and Japanese comics by Daijiro Morohoshi and Junji Ito.
 While working on the character designs, Sato and his team sketched human faces and various expressions.
 To gain a better sense of the characters' facial structures, they drew the characters' profiles from various angles, before creating wire-frame models, each consisting of six thousand polygons; they then completed the model with textures.
 Data for the character animation was taken through motion capture, and using Softimage, they animated the characters.
 Masahiro Ito designed the monsters in Silent Hill 2; "soured flesh" was the concept behind their appearance.
 The monsters were also to incorporate "an element of humanity".
 For the most part, the monsters reflect the protagonist's subconscious.
 For example, the monster Pyramid Head was based on the executioners of the town's fictional history and is intended to be a punisher for James.
 An exception to this theme is the "Creepers", which are also seen in the first game.

 Silent Hill 2 also incorporates some references to real-life events.
 In the original scenario, the developers designed Maria and James with dual personalities: Maria's other personality was "Mary", a reference to Mary Jane Kelly, Jack the Ripper's last victim, while James' was "Joseph", a reference to one of the Jack the Ripper suspects.
 Eddie Dombrowski's name was taken from actor Eddie Murphy during the beginning phases of production when Eddie was originally designed with a pleasantly optimistic personality.
 The name of Angela Orosco was derived from Angela Bennett, the name of the protagonist in the 1995 film The Net, and Laura's from the 1970 novel No Language But a Cry by Richard D'Ambrosio.
 The developers satirized the perceived accessibility of firearms in the U.S. by allowing James to find a handgun in a shopping cart.
 There are also indications that the layout of Silent Hill was based to a certain extent on the town of San Bruno, California.